 "Obstructive Practice" means (a) deliberately destroying, falsifying, altering, or concealing of evidence material to the investigation or making false statements to investigators in order to materially impede the Tender Committee investigation into allegations of a corrupt, fraudulent, coercive or collusive practice; and/or threatening, harassing or (b) intimidating any party to prevent it from disclosing its knowledge of matters relevant to the investigation or from pursuing the investigation, or acts intended to materially impede the exercise of Tender Committee’s inspection and audit rights provided for under Section 42 below.

-shall reject a Proposal if it determines that the Tenderer, or any of its personnel, or its agents, or its sub-consultants, sub-contractors, service providers, suppliers and/or their employees, has, directly or indirectly, engaged in corrupt, fraudulent, collusive, coercive, or obstructive practices in competing for this Tender or other projects in Moldova;
+shall reject a Proposal if it determines that the Investor, or any of its personnel, or its agents, or its sub-consultants, sub-contractors, service providers, suppliers and/or their employees, has, directly or indirectly, engaged in corrupt, fraudulent, collusive, coercive, or obstructive practices in competing for this Tender or other projects in Moldova;

 shall sanction a firm or individual, including declaring them ineligible, either indefinitely or for a stated period of time, to be awarded a Support Agreement if it at any time determines that they have, directly or through an agent, engaged, in corrupt, fraudulent, collusive or coercive practices; and

-shall have the right to require that a provision be included in the Support Agreement and in any agreement between the successful Tenderer and any of its suppliers, contractors and consultants permitting Tender Committee to inspect their respective accounts and records and other documents relating to the Tender and performance of the Support Agreement and to have them audited by auditors appointed by Tender Committee.
+shall have the right to require that a provision be included in the PPA and in any agreement between the successful Investor and any of its suppliers, contractors and consultants permitting Tender Committee to inspect their respective accounts and records and other documents relating to the Tender and performance of the ppa and to have them audited by auditors appointed by Tender Committee.

 Proposal Requirements and documents

-The submission by the Tenderer should contain four (4) folders with all the information pertaining to the Proposal, as follows:
+The submission by the Investor should contain four (4) folders with all the information pertaining to the Proposal, as follows:

 “General Information Proposal folder” containing the documents listed in Section 30, containing: